fytz0/ws/README.md

 choice.
 If no configuration file exists or if it doesn't specify an editor command, WS will first try to use the environment variable *EDITOR*, and if this doesn't exist it will default to "vim -p".

+###Setting the default workspace name
+To set the default workspace name, edit the *default_ws* field in the config file.
+The default value is "ws".

 ##Licensing
 This program is free software: you can redistribute it and/or modify it under